 - Bacterial infections

 - Boils from staph infections

 Returning to its basic foundation as an antibiotic, a 2013 Phytomedicine study weighed the safety factors involved with taking essential oils alongside traditional antibiotics.
 The essential oils, including tea tree oil, were safe and free of adverse reactions taken in conjunction with popular antibiotics ampicillin, piperacillin, cefazolin, cefuroxime, carbenicillin, ceftazidime and meropenem.
 What's more, the synergistic effects that we love so much with combined essential oils sometimes occurred with the antibiotics, potentially helping to prevent some resistance.
-(4) If you absolutely must take an antibiotic course, it may be beneficial to add tea tree oil alongside it.
+(4) If you absolutely must take an antibiotic course, it may be beneficial to add the benefits of tea tree oil alongside it.

 If it were up to me and some researchers, the antibiotics would never be up for use in the first place.
-Tea tree oil demonstrated itself as fully effective against Staphylococcus aureus, Streptococcus sobrinus, Streptococcus mutans, and Escherichia coli in a recent study out of Taiwan, with additional benefits as an anti-inflammatory agent.
+Tea tree oil uses demonstrated themselves as fully effective against Staphylococcus aureus, Streptococcus sobrinus, Streptococcus mutans, and Escherichia coli in a recent study out of Taiwan, with additional benefits as an anti-inflammatory agent.
 (5)